 3) Find and connect with journalists

-Once you understand the importance of their request for a backlink .
-You need to make sure that the request is sent to the right person to increase your chances of seeing your brand mention turned into a link.
+Once you understand the importance of your request for a backlink, you need to make sure that the request is sent to the right person to increase your chances of seeing your brand mention turned into a link.
 Some options of the right person to approach include; the journalist who wrote and published the article, their editor, or the publication’s correction desk.
-While most brands go straight back to the journalist to whom they originally pitched the story.
-It may not prove as successful as you think.
+While most brands go straight back to the journalist to whom they originally pitched the story, this may not prove as successful as you think.

-The reason for this is because generally, journalists and media professionals are busy people.
-Once they have published the story.
-There is a good chance that they have moved onto writing their next article and may have forgotten about the content of the story.
+This is because generally, journalists and media professionals are busy people.
+Once they have published the story, there is a good chance that they have moved on to writing their next article and may have forgotten about the content of the story.
 If they don’t reply to your request, don’t automatically assume that they are being rude.
-It is just that they have new priorities and probably will not go back to their previous content to add a link.
+It is just that they have new priorities and probably can’t spare the time go back to their previous content to add a link.
 Of course, reaching out to them is still a good tactic, but it isn’t always the best option.

-In the absence of the person who originally wrote the article.
-You can also reach out to the editor of the publication.
-However, since editors are also busy people.
-The best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles.
-That have already been publish.
+In the absence of the person who originally wrote the article, you can also reach out to the editor of the publication.
+However, keep in mind that editors are also busy people.
+The best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles that have already been published.

-To effectively your their target media professionals.
-You need to start by crafting an engaging email pitch that will get their attention.
-From our research, it seems that a successful link reclamation email includes:
+To effectively target media professionals, you need to start by crafting an engaging email pitch that will get their attention.
+From our research, a successful link reclamation email includes: